Suzanne Jackson (artist): Early life and education

 Jackson was born in 1944 in Saint Louis, Missouri.
 Her family moved to San Francisco, California, when she was nine months old.
 Jackson lived in San Francisco until she was eight years old, after which she was raised in the city of Fairbanks, Alaska, from 1952 to 1961.
 She graduated from Monroe Catholic High School in 1961.
 As a teenager in Alaska, she became a member of the National Audubon Society which influenced some of the content of her work from a young age.
 She was also the first African American to attend the National 4-H Congress in Chicago in 1960, which helped her receive scholarships and allowed her to attend college.
-She received the World Peace, Humane Society, and Kindness to Animals scholarship from The International Latham Foundation, the Banff School of Fine Arts Scholarship, the Standard Oil Scholarship, and National Home Study Art Course.

 Jackson attend San Francisco State University (SFSU), where she studied both art and ballet, eventually receiving a BA degree in painting.
 She worked at San Francisco State University alongside San Francisco Bay Area artists and teachers, including Charles White.
 While at SFSU, Jackson installed exhibitions at the campus art gallery and taught art at St. Stephen's Catholic School.

 She later completed an MFA degree in 1990 from the School of Drama, Yale University, specializing in theater design.